OSOceanAcoustics/echoshader/README.md

 Hey there!
 Welcome! 😃

-In collaboration with the US [Integreated Ocean Observing System (IOOS)](https://summerofcode.withgoogle.com/programs/2022/organizations/ioos), we are looking forward to recruit talented contributors under the Google Summer of Code (GSoC) program!
+In collaboration with the US [Integrated Ocean Observing System (IOOS)](https://summerofcode.withgoogle.com/programs/2022/organizations/ioos), we are looking forward to recruit talented contributors under the Google Summer of Code (GSoC) program!

 This project aims to enhance the capability to interactively visualize large volumes of cloud-based ocean sonar data to accelerate the data exploration and discovery process.
 The project will go hand-in-hand with ongoing development of the [echopype](https://github.com/OSOceanAcoustics/echopype) package that handles the standardization, pre-processing, and organization of these data.